Topic Resources

 Binge eating is followed by compensatory behaviors: self-induced vomiting, use of laxatives or diuretics, excessive exercise, and/or fasting.

-Most physical symptoms and complications of bulimia nervosa result from purging.
+Most physical signs of bulimia nervosa result from purging.
 Self-induced vomiting may lead to erosion of dental enamel of the front teeth, painless parotid (salivary) gland enlargement, and an inflamed esophagus.
-Physical signs include
+Physical signs include the following:

 Swollen parotid glands